- Surgeries, Body, Diseases

 Lipedema: A Unique Female Condition

-Lipedema is characterized by the painful accumulation of fat in the lower limbs, contrasting dramatically with the upper trunk.
-This disproportionate distribution is not just a matter of excess weight but a condition that involves touch sensitivity, chronic pain, and a predisposition to developing serious complications such as lymphedema. 🩺
+Lipedema is characterized by the painful accumulation of fat in the lower limbs, contrasting sharply with the upper trunk.
+This disproportionate distribution is not just a matter of excess weight, but rather a condition that involves tenderness to the touch, chronic pain, and a predisposition to developing serious complications such as lymphedema. 🩺

 Dilemma: Disease or Condition?